 If you are asking yourself what to concentrate on first, I would advise starting with SIMPLER.
 Search for the best samples (24bit, 44.1K will do for the start) you can find, learn the relevant sections of Live Manual in-and-out and you will be getting VERY impressive results shortly.

 As this article is just the first part of a “Sound Design Series”, keep in touch with ProducerSpot to read next parts.
-The easiest way is to subscribe to the newsletter.

 “WALK.
 AND YE SHALL REACH.”